mhx/dwarfs/doc/mkdwarfs.md

   current directory.
 If you want files to be stored in the exact same order as read from this list (because, for example, you have already sorted them by similarity or access frequency), you must also pass `--order=none`.
+  This option implicitly enables both `--with-devices` and `--with-specials`.

 - `-o`, `--output=`*file*:
   File name of the output filesystem.